5. Multivalley effective-mass theory solver

 Fig. 5.1 Degenerate conduction-band minima (valleys) in silicon. (a) Band structure of silicon (Si). (b) First Brillouin zone of silicon.
 The ellipsoids are equipotential surfaces of the conduction band of silicon near its six equivalent minima located away from the \(\Gamma\) point along the \(\pm \mathbf{\hat x}\), \(\pm \mathbf{\hat y}\), and \(\pm \mathbf{\hat z}\) directions, at roughly 85 % of the distance between the \(\Gamma\) point and the zone boundary (only the X point is shown above).
 The band structure in (a) was calculated using Nanoacademic’s atomistic simulation software NanoDCAL (see, e.g., the NanoDCAL tutorial on Spin–orbit interaction).
 Similar calculations can also be done with RESCU and RESCU+.
 The band structure was calculated using the local density approximation (LDA), which correctly predicts numerous properties of crystals but underestimates band gaps.

-More practical information on how to use the multi-valley effective mass theory solver and the bloch_tools module may be found in the Valley coupling (MVEMT) tutorial.
+The coupled differential equations in Eq.
+(5.3) can be solved using the MVEMT Solver in QTCAD.
+More practical information on how to use this solver and the bloch_tools module may be found in the Valley splitting (MVEMT) tutorial.

 Relevant device attributes